 Guess who?
 Peek-a- boo, I see you!
 This is where I get to tell you about myself.
+My full name is Joseph M. Neumann, born in Saint Paul, Minnesota.
 I guess the moment that really encouraged me to pursue a career in music was when I was given an opportunity to perform at a beauty pageant in 1978 at the Klein Memorial Auditorium in Connecticut.
 I was a featured performer.
 This was my first really big event for me.
 My Mom did attend this event I was performing at.
 I was scheduled to only sing one song which was "Welcome To My World."
 I was also backed up by the orchestra band for my song.
 When I came out to perform with my guitar, the whole auditorium was pitch black and I couldn't see anyone at all in the audience.
 I could only see where I was on the stage because of a low light spot light.
 After I sang the song I heard a huge overwhelming applause.
 Then the lights went on.
 What a surprise!
 I was shocked.
 The whole auditorium was packed solid with people who stood up and gave me a long loud applause.
 I was overwhelmed.
 I'm glad my Mom was there.
 She was so proud of me.

 When I decided to put up my website, I thought it would be nice if I had "Welcome To My World" on my home page welcoming people to my website.